 HOW DO YOU SELL 1,000 DRESSES IN THREE MONTHS?

 It’s an extended adventure from the runway to the red carpet to the fact.
-And frequently, the one component that turns a fashion designer into a breakout big name is forceful advertising.
-Earlier this month, Kathleen Frey and Sonne Bajwa—two global alternate and marketing students at New York’s Fashion Institute of Technology (FIT)—were recognized for their revolutionary strategies because the 2017 Marketing Plan winners the second annual Infor/FIT Fashion Design ICONS Awards.
+Frequently, the one component that turns a fashion designer into a breakout big name is forceful advertising.
+Earlier this month, Kathleen Frey and Sonne Bajwa—two global alternates and marketing students at New York’s Fashion Institute of Technology (FIT)—were recognized for their revolutionary strategies because the 2017 Marketing Plan won the second annual Infor/FIT Fashion Design ICONS Awards.

 MORE FROM